-Back ribs (baby back ribs) are more tender and have more meat on them, but they are also more expensive.
+- Back ribs (baby back ribs): These are more tender and have more meat on them, but they are also more expensive.
 You will cook both exactly the same, so choose whichever you like.

-Perhaps you choose side ribs to enjoy on a regular basis, and upgrade to baby back ribs for a special occasion or when they’re on sale.
+Perhaps you choose side ribs to enjoy regularly and want to upgrade to baby back ribs for a special occasion (or when they’re on sale.)
 Or maybe you live for ribs, and you’re going all out with baby back ribs every time!
 The choice is yours.

 - 1 teaspoon garlic powder